thundergnat/X11-libxdo/README.md

   * int $y: the y coordinate of the mouse pointer.

-  * int $window: the ID number of the window the mouse pointer is located on.
+  * Window $window: the ID number of the window the mouse pointer is located on.

   * int $screen: the index number of the screen the mouse pointer is located on.